deuxfleurs-org/garage/doc/book/working-documents/migration-07.md

 weight = 14
 +++
 **This guide explains how to migrate to 0.7 if you have an existing 0.6 cluster.
-We don't recommend trying to migrate directly from older to 0.6.**
+We don't recommend trying to migrate to 0.7 directly from 0.5 or older.**

 **We make no guarantee that this migration will work perfectly: back up all your data before attempting it!**